hayes/just-debounce/README.md

 just-debounce
 =============

-just a basic denounce function
+just a basic debounce function

 # Why?
-I searched npm and the first 3 pages of results for "debounce" did not have a small corectly implemented version of debounce
+I searched npm and the first 3 pages of results for "debounce" did not have a small correctly implemented version of debounce

 # Usage

 ### arguments
 * `fn`: the function to debounce
-* `delay`: deboucne delay in ms
+* `delay`: debounce delay in ms
-* `at_start:` if true, the function will be called at the begining of the delay rather than the end
+* `at_start:` if true, the function will be called at the beginning of the delay rather than the end
-* `guarantee`: ensures the time before the next call th `fn` is not greater \
+* `guarantee`: ensures the time before the next call the `fn` is not greater \
-than the delay perior.
+than the delay period.
 ```
 var db = require('just-debounce')